QuantuMope/stanford-reinforcement-learning/Assignment1/README.md

 ## Assignment 1 - Intro to Sequential Decision Making and OpenAI Gym

 This assignment contains written questions as well as coding assignments.
+We use dynamic programming methods to compute optimal policies given a perfect model of the environment as a Markov decision process.

-Particularly, in vi_and_pi.py, implement:
+Particularly, in vi_and_pi.py, we implement:
 - Policy Evaluation
 - Policy Improvement
 - Policy Iteration